 If the O2 sensor is getting information suggesting a lean mixture, it will tell the engine control unit to add more fuel during the next combustion and vice versa.

-If this is faulty and tells the engine control module to add more fuel, even if the air-fuel ratio is good – it may cause a rich fuel mixture.
+If the O2 sensor is faulty, it might tell the engine control module to add more fuel, even if the air-fuel ratio is good, causing a rich fuel mixture.

 3. Faulty MAP Sensor

-In some cars, they have a MAP sensor instead of the MAF sensor.
+Some cars have an MAP sensor instead of an MAF sensor.
 There are also cases when you can have both a MAP and MAF sensor.

 The MAP sensor calculates the air-fuel mixture based on the air pressure in the intake manifold.
 If you have an MAP sensor, it’s absolutely worth checking this part.

-Diagnosing the MAP sensor is quite easy with a diagnostic tool since you can check the pressure it shows when the engine is off, which should be the same pressure as our air pressure.
+Diagnosing the MAP sensor is quite easy with a diagnostic tool since you can check the pressure it shows when the engine is off, which should be the same pressure as the air pressure outside.

 4. Faulty Engine Coolant Temperature Sensor

 When the engine is cold, the engine needs more fuel to run properly.
-It is the engine coolant temperature sensor‘s job to measure the coolant’s temperature to identify when it should add extra fuel to the engine.
+It is the engine coolant temperature sensor‘s job to measure the coolant’s temperature and identify when it should add extra fuel to the engine.

 If the engine coolant temperature sensor is faulty, you may get a mixture that is too rich.